My Vegan Pantry Essentials and Staples: Part III

 I also love the thick, viscous-y texture of raw coconut nectar.
 If you're looking for a substitute for honey but finding that maple syrup is too watery, raw coconut nectar or brown rice syrup are great substitutes.

 I'm saving the best for last because dates are one of my favorite foods.
 Mostly because they taste like adult candy.
-I know that "adult candy" sounds a bit risqué, but I mean it in the most G-rated sense, like candy that adults would eat, as opposed to candy like Sour Patch Kids.
-Just kidding, I eat Sour Patch Kids too, even though the name of the candy clearly indicates it's for children.
+I know that "adult candy" sounds a bit risqué, but I mean it in the most G-rated sense.

-My favorite easy dessert is to slice open dates, stuff them with almond butter, and top with cinnamon.
+My favorite easy dessert is to slice open dates, stuff them with almond butter, and top with sea salt and cinnamon.
 If I'm feeling fancy, I'll drizzle on melted chocolate too.

-I also use dates as a sweetener in raw vegan desserts (both in the crust and filling), as well as in bliss balls, raw cookies and the like.
-And my favorite way to use dates is to make a salted caramel date sauce.
-It's soooo good and I have a recipe for that over on Youtube!
+I also use dates as a sweetener in raw vegan desserts (both in the crust and filling), as well as in bliss balls.

-I hope you enjoyed this final series on my vegan pantry essentials!
+I hope you enjoyed this final series on My Vegan Pantry Essentials and Staples!
 If you did, drop me a line - would love to hear from you.